jdevuyst/dependable-data-structures/README.md

 - The `OrderedVect`s have sizes that are expresible as 2ⁿ and are strictly ordered by size
 - A `MergeList` of a given size can be flattened into an `OrderedVect` of the same size
+- When inserting `n` elements, the resulting merge list has `n` elements more than the input merge list

+## LazyPairingHeap

+`LazyPairingHeap` is another ordered list data structure.
+We have the following guarantees:

+- Elements are ordered
+- Inserting and removing elements changes the size of the heap as expected

+Available operations: `findMin`, `merge`, `insert`, `deleteMin`